-Goal: HE-5, Natural Resources and Energy Conservation.
-Promote the conservation of natural resources and energy in housing production.
-Policy: HE-5.A: Encourage the reduction of energy use and the conservation of natural resources in the development of housing through implementation of the state energy conservation standards.
+Program HE-4.A Accomplishments/Status Delete/Continue/Modify?
+Housing Discrimination and Housing Equal Opportunity.
+Coordinate and refer interested persons to appropriate oversight agencies.
+Ongoing Modify to address requirements of AB 686 Goal: HE-5, Natural Resources and Energ resources and energy in housing p - - onservation of natural Policy: HE-5.A: Encourage the reduction of in the development of housing thr standards.
 Program HE-5.A Accomplishments/Status Delete/Continue/Modify?
-Policy: Implement State Energy Conservation Standards.
+Implement State Energy Conservation Standards.
 The Building Department will continue to be responsible for implementing the State's energy conservation standards.
-HE-5.B: Promote new housing con effective, and has weatherproofing - Program Accomplishments/Status Delete/Continue/Modify?
+The City adopted the 2019 California Green Building Standards Code.
+As of 1/1/20, the City requires all new residential construction to include facilities for solar energy per state law.
+Continue Policy: HE-5.B: Promote new housing con effective, and has weatherproofing Program Accomplishments/Status Delete/Continue/Modify?
 Energy Conservation and Assistance Programs.
-Promote energy conservation and assistance programs offered by local utilities and government Ongoing Modify
+Promote energy conservation and assistance programs offered by local utilities and government agencies.
+Ongoing Modify